-What is the biggest risk in technical diving?
+What is the biggest risk in technical diving? (and how to avoid it)

 The biggest risk in technical diving is, quite simply, not having the capacity to resolve the next hazardous incident that occurs to you.
-This applies as much to the novice technical diver as it does to the highest level of expert.
+This applies as much to the novice technical diver as it does to the highest level of expertise.

 There are old divers.